ska_sun¶

 Calculate off-nominal roll angle for spacecraft attitude

-is provided then that is used to compute the sun position.
-Otherwisesun_ra
+timeis provided then that is used to compute the sun position.
+Otherwisesun_raandsun_decmust be provided.methodsets the method for computing the sun position.
+Seeposition()for details.Off-nominal roll is defined as

-roll - nominal roll
+roll - nominal roll.- Parameters:

 - attQuatLike